 Out of hundreds of species in the genus Mentha or “Mint”, Peppermint is definitely the most recognized.
 Peppermint is known as a sterile, naturally occurring hybrid.
 It is a cross between Watermint (Mentha aquatica) and Spearmint (Mentha spicata).

 In order to extract oil from the plant’s leaf, most distilleries use steam distillation.
 This is the most common way to extract oils from a plant.
-With a combination of gentle pressure and heated steam, the essential oil is released into the steam vapor.
 By combining gentle pressure and heated steam, steam distillation releases the essential oil from the plant and into the steam vapor.

 If you’ve ever popped an after-dinner mint or grabbed a pack of peppermint gum from the grocery store checkout line, you are familiar with that “minty-fresh” feeling.
 It’s that same aroma and flavor that offer a wealth of Peppermint Essential Oil benefits.